-To be eligible to join a Greek organization at UTA, you must be a first-semester admitted student to UTA (freshmen or transfer) OR a current UTA student with a cumulative GPA of 2.5 and 9 UTA hours.
-Chapters may have other requirements, but you must meet these before moving on to the next step.
-Students must also register with the Greek Life Office before joining a Greek organization.
+To be eligible to join a fraternity or sorority at UTA, you must be a first-semester admitted student to UTA (freshmen or transfer) OR a current UTA student with a cumulative GPA of 2.5.
+While Chapters may have other requirements you must also register with the Fraternity & Sorority Life Office before joining a Greek organization.

 Joining a Fraternity in IFC (Interfraternity Council)

 IFC has a formal Recruitment period in the fall and/or spring of each academic year.
 There is a week dedicated to learning about the current IFC chapters and meeting the men in the fraternities.
 Each chapter will host a series of activities throughout the week that interested students can attend.
 At the end of the week, chapters give bids (invitations to join) to potential new members.
 The last day of the week is Bid Day.
 Bid Day is the day the potential new members accept their bids and join their chapters.
 There is also a process called Continuous Open Bidding in which a fraternity will issue a bid to join the chapter outside of the formal recruitment process.

 The process for joining a sorority of fraternity varies with each organization in MGC or NPHC, but there are some similarities in the process.

 You must first express interest in the organization.
 This can be done by attending events, talking to current members and/or submitting an application (if they provide you with one).
 There may be other requirements that come later such as providing an official transcript, but that will depend on each organization.
 Chapters will select the students that they would like to join the organization that semester and do interviews or an interview-like process.